msgarbossa/auto_patch/README.md

 - Automatic reboots are enabled by default, which will trigger a reboot if /var/run/reboot-required exists (custom script used for RPM-based Linux distributions to detect kernel changes).
 - The auto_reboot role variable can be used to disable automatic reboots, which is useful in a Kubernetes cluster when using a tool such as kured for orchestrating zero downtime VM reboots (kured watches for /var/run/reboot-required to cordon, drain nodes, and perform rolling reboots of the cluster).
 - The verify script performs tests such as ensuring previously mounted filesystems are mounted and network interfaces and IPs have not changed.
+- The verify script can be disabled, which prevents it from running on system boot while still allowing the script to be run manually or from another tool

 ## Requirements